fast-ml/nezha/README.md

 ## Instruction

 ## Overview
-To use Nezha, you just need to set the host aliases that Nezha acts as a reverse proxy, the Kubernetes Job or Deployment labels that Nezha's Webhook checks before injecting the hostaliases.
+Nezha just needs the host aliases that Nezha acts as a reverse proxy, the Kubernetes Job or Deployment labels that Nezha's Webhook checks before injecting the hostaliases.

-In the demo, the hostaliases configmap is as the follow. kubeflow creates Jobs and label them as `app.kubernetes.io/deploy-manager: ksonnet`.
-That is how the hostaliases configuration below set this label.
+In the demo, the hostaliases configmap is as the follow. kubeflow creates Jobs and labels them as `app.kubernetes.io/deploy-manager: ksonnet`.
+That is how the hostaliases configuration below sets this label.

 ```yaml
 apiVersion: v1